a-fotherby/Omphalos/README.md

 Omphalos requires two inputs:

-1. **A working CrunchTope/PFLOTRAN model** — Your template input file
+1. **A working CrunchTope, PFLOTRAN or MIN3P model** — Your template input file
 2. **A YAML configuration file** — Specifies how to vary model parameters

 > **Note:** Your CrunchTope template must have `graphics tecplot` in the RUNTIME block.
 Omphalos parses the TecPlot output format.